Dance Classes in Singapore for students of all ages.

 Junior Dance – a creative contemporary kids dance class for boys and girls, an environment for young people who have shown an interest in dance, movement or acrobatics.

-Each week the students Junior Dance Company will, in this nurturing environment, experience the endless creative possibilities of contemporary dance – floorwork, leaps and turns, gestures, going upside down.
-Through learning and making choreography, classes will be working towards studio-based performances.
+Each week the children and young dancers will, in this nurturing environment, experience the endless creative possibilities of contemporary dance – floorwork, leaps and turns, gestures, going upside down.
+Through learning and making choreography, the dance classes will be working towards studio-based performances.

 The session is two hours long and includes a warm-up, creative dance games, development of dance material with the input of the students, rehearsal and preparation for performances.